 It’s great that you are dedicated to getting the most out of your sessions and improving your life!
 In combination with our expertise, the motivation you bring is a key component to success in therapy.

-We encourage our clients to 1) clarify the goals you want to achieve in therapy, 2) identify the ways in which any challenges, symptoms, or habits may have delayed achieving those goals to date, 3) attend appointments punctually and consistently, 4) reflect and communicate honestly in therapy, and 5) follow up on recommendations or homework we suggest for in between sessions.
+We encourage our clients to 1) clarify the goals you want to achieve in therapy, 2) identify the ways in which any challenges, symptoms, or habits may have delayed achieving those goals to date, 3) attend appointments punctually and consistently, 4) reflect and communicate honestly in therapy, and 5) follow up on recommendations or homework we suggest in between sessions.

-A helpful book to consider might also be I’m working on it in therapy: How to get the most out of Psychotherapy by Gary Trosclair
+A helpful book to consider might also be I’m working on it in therapy: How to get the most out of Psychotherapy by Gary Trosclair.

 Do you accept insurance, and what are your fees?

 As an independent group practice, we do not have a contract with any insurance networks.
-All of our services are provided for private pay.
+All of our services are paid for privately.
 If you have a PPO insurance plan or any out of network benefits, you may be eligible to receive reimbursement for a portion of our service fees, and we can give you the appropriate paperwork to submit for that.
 We strive to help anyone who can benefit from our services, and typically begin valuing our level of training and expertise at $150 per appointment, ranging upwards from there among our staff.